 And one more important thing for today.
 Do you need to find where you use a certain column or table?
 Just select it in the database tool window and invoke Find Usages with Alt+F7:

 Now you see why you really don’t need any external database management software.
 All you need is already inside your IDE!
-Just add a data source and begin working with your database.
+Just add a data source and start working with your database.
 No need to switch: you can handle your data quickly, conveniently and reliably using just one window.

 Develop with pleasure!